 You will use the same central booking line for making or changing appointments.

 As extras, there will be a new email address, website and social media channels available for you to contact us on.
-These will be in place from 1 April 2017, you can find the new contact details below.
+You can find the new contact details below.

 Your booking team will continue to assign you appointment slots using your historical screening information.
 Appointments can easily be changed by contacting the booking team over the phone, via email or posting a letter.